KishoreKishu93/Chest-Disease-Classification-from-CT-Scan-Image_CNN/README.md

 ### DVC cmd

-1. dvc init
+1. dvc init #Will create a .dvc folder, with the help of this folder, it will track teh pipeline
-2. dvc repro
+2. dvc repro #
 3. dvc dag